Clara-ra/plant-sitter-data-collection/README.md

 # Setting up project

-This is a full-stack web application that is broken up across a few different repositories.
+This is a full-stack web application that is broken up across a few different repositories - the [front-end,](https://github.com/Clara-ra/plant-sitter-client) the [back-end,](https://github.com/Clara-ra/plant-sitter-api) and the [data-collection.](https://github.com/Clara-ra/plant-sitter-api)

 ---
 This repository is the **data-collection portion**.
 To grab the rest, see below.

-The data collection is run on a raspberry pi with various sensors connected.
+The data collection is run on a Raspberry Pi with various sensors connected.

 **Hardware used**
 - BH1750 Light Sensor